-Literally Homeless Families - A family or individual is qualified for this preference if they fit the current Category 1 definition of homelessness.
-This means the family is literally homeless.
+Literally Homeless Families - A family or individual is qualified for this preference if they fit the current Category 1 definition of homelessness and if they qualify for permanent housing assistance as defined by their analysis from the Vulnerability Index - Service Prioritization Decision Assistance Tool (VI-SPIDAT).
 An applicant may only receive this preference if they are referred by an agency partnering with HACC.
-Individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning: i.
-Has a primary nighttime residence that is a public or private place not meant for human habitation; ii.
-Is living in a publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or federal, state and local government programs); or iii.
-Is exiting an institution where (s)he has resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution individuals.
-An applicant is eligible for this preference if they are the recipient of a temporary housing voucher from the Pennsylvania Housing Finance Agency (PHFA) program called Tenant Based Rental Assistance (TBRA) or a client referred by the Mental Health Options Team.
-A family may only receive this preference if referred by an agency partnering with HACC.
+Individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning: it has a primary nighttime residence that is a public or private place not meant for human habitation; is living in a publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or federal, state and local government programs); or is exiting an institution where (s)he has resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution.